 As we remembered this conversation we both knew the last year never would have happened if we had made it a project plan or a spreadsheet.
 It was difficult for us to make such a huge leap of faith because we were both much more comfortable with timelines and benchmarks.
 We sat in the same spot this week, completely transformed by our journey.

 Now we know the importance of being dream-oriented versus goal-oriented.
 It is not that goals are bad, but they are not useful without the bigger picture.
 Our last year proved to us that dreams generate energy and incomprehensible results.
 A goal could never capture what we have experienced this year.
-The attachment to outcomes that are inherent in goals mean timelines and the possibility of missed targets.
-There is fear of lower productivity and the disillusionment of failure.
+The attachment to outcomes that are inherent in goals means timelines and the possibility of missed targets.
+There is a fear of lower productivity and the disillusionment of failure.

-We have also learned that when dreams come true, it is critical to create more.
+We have also learned that when dreams come true, it is critical to creating more.
 It doesn’t mean we are unhappy with the present.
-It means that the act of dreaming is a creative process that summons an energy within us that propels us forward.
+It means that the act of dreaming is a creative process that summons energy within us that propels us forward.
 It is the ultimate.
 It is the sound of personal growth.
 If we don’t regenerate dreams, there is the absence of that sound and we try to fill it with goals and lists that are meaningless and burdensome without the dream.

 When we arrived in Cortona one year ago, we thought we needed an itinerary.
-By the time we left Cortona we had a dream.
+By the time we left Cortona, we had a dream.
 All we had planned were a few nights’ lodging.
 This week, with the memories of seventeen countries coursing through us, we walked the same path we walked so many times, just one year ago.